jethornton/flexgui/docs_flex/source/ini.rst

 Options for touch screen users.

-Set the touch screen file chooser to automaticly adjust the width by adding the following to the FLEX section.
+Set the touch screen file chooser to automaticly adjust the width by adding the following to the FLEXGUI section.
 ::

-	[FLEX]
+	[FLEXGUI]
 	TOUCH_FILE_WIDTH = True